IlesAyati/Causality-Tests-of-Investor-Sentiment-Features-using-Machine-Learning/README.md

 # Instructions
 MasterThesisScript.py contains the entire script in one .py file.
 ExecutionFile.py allows for execution of the script by module.
 There are 8 executable scripts.
-Order is important: All modules must be executed in the preset order.
-All regressions depend on data preperation modules DataCollection.py, and all machine learning modules depend on MLPrep.py.
+All scripts depend on data preperation module DataCollection.py, and all machine learning modules additionally depend on MLPrep.py.

 # Modules
 1. DataCollection.py : Loads data and defines variables.